 When a Query is executed it executes in the datastore, which returns a set of results.
 DataNucleus could clearly read all results from this ResultSet in one go and return them all to the user, or could allow control over this fetching process.
-JDO provides a fetch size on the Fetch Plan to allow this fetch size has 3 possible values.
+JDO provides a fetch size on the Fetch Plan to allow this control.
+You would set this as follows fetch size has 3 possible values.